Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

 The next thing we should note is that, when speaking about an operator, the issue of what is small and what is not can only make sense once one has identified the way one wants to extract a number from the operator at hand.
-In general, one will need to consider the matrix element of the operator in a certain class of states, including the states constructed through the application of other relevant operators on certain collection of relevant states (in our case, that would involved the states constructed out of the vacuum by suitable application of field operators, i.e., the Fock space).
-Moreover, it is not at all clear why one should not consider one of the most direct, the c-number«s that can be extracted from the operators at hand: the field conjugate momentum commutators.
+In general, one would need to consider the matrix element of the operator in a certain class of states, including the states constructed through the application of other relevant operators on certain collection of relevant states (in our case, that would involve the states constructed out of the vacuum by suitable application of field operators, i.e., the Fock space).
+Moreover, it is not at all clear why one should not consider one of the most direct, the c-number«s that can be extracted from the operators at hand: the commutator between the field and its conjugate-momentum.
 Taking this more rigorous mathematical stand, one sees that it is rather unclear how can one convincingly argue that the operator in question vanishes.
-In fact, the decoherence arguments presented in \cite{Polarski-Kiefer} up to this point rely on the behaviour of the field and momentum conjugate as operators, and not just on particulars of the state.
-So, if we were to accept them, we would conclude it is not just the vaccum state that becomes classical, but the full quantum mechanical system, as a physical entity!.
+In fact, the decoherence arguments of this type rely up to this point, on the behavior of the field and momentum conjugate as operators, and not just on particulars of the state.
+Thus, in accepting them, we would have to conclude it is not just the vacuum state that becomes classical, but the full quantum mechanical system, as a physical entity.
+And if this is the case for this field, we must in turn question, why would it not be the same for the other fields?